tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## What is a Post-quantum Signature

 Any digital signature scheme that provides a construction defining security under post quantum setting falls under this category of PQ signatures.
-PQ signatures are much larger in sizes as compared to pre quantum DSA because of extra level of security being provided under PQ setting.

 ## What security properties do they provide